About Us

 BOARD MEMBER: COMMUNITY ENGAGEMENT | FOUNDING MEMBER

-Esmy is a first-generation Latinx/Chicanx individual born and raised in Bakersfield, CA. They received their bachelor’s degree in Cellular Molecular Biology from Cal Poly Humboldt and their Master’s in Social Work with an emphasis in health, equity, and wellness from Denver University.
+Esmy is a first-generation Latinx/Chicanx individual born and raised in Bakersfield, CA. They received their bachelor’s degree in Cellular Molecular Biology from Cal Poly Humboldt and their Master’s in Social Work with an emphasis in health, equity, and wellness from the University of Denver.
 In their free time, Esmy loves to learn about spiritual healing methods as well as different ways to provide medical advocacy to POC communities.
 Their mission is to bring healing to those who have experienced violence and show that there is a community making cultural change.

 • Adrienne Banh, She/Her